Malassada: Hawaii

+In Hawaii, Fat Tuesday (Mardi Gras) or Shrove Tuesday taking place before Ash Wednesday and Lent is known as "Malasada Day".
+On this day, people celebrate the last day of eating richer and fatty foods by indulging in desserts.
+In Hawaii, it is especially popular to celebrate by eating malassadas, causing bakeries to have special hours and extra hands on deck on these days.

+Malassadas are quite common in Hawaii's fundraising landscape, as a very popular treat for schools, sports teams, and non-profits to raise money.
+One example is the Punahou Carnival, hosted by Punahou School, an annual fundraising event featuring rides, food, and games.
+Malassadas are among the foods sold at the carnival and are prepared by students and faculty in large quantities.

 North America

 In the United States, malassadas are cooked in many Portuguese homes on Fat Tuesday.
 It is a tradition where the older children take the warm doughnuts and roll them in sugar while the eldest woman – mother or grandmother – cooks them.

 On the East Coast, in Rhode Island and Southeastern Massachusetts, there is a high population of Portuguese-Americans.
 Festivals in cities such as New Bedford and Fall River will often serve Portuguese cuisine, including malassadas.